 At KS3, Year 7 and 8 have one lesson per week.
 The topics that we study in Year 7 are Cyber Security, Computational Thinking, Small Basic and a Website Project.
 In Year 8 students study Computer Systems, Networks, Python programming and Graphics.

 All students complete one assessment at the end of a unit of work/complete a project to demonstrate their skills in a topic.
 These pieces will have a DIRT activity linked to improving their work.
-Homework is set once every half term, or as part of a long-term project assigned at the beginning of a term.
+Homework is set once every half term and is primarily focused around the iDEA Project https://idea.org.uk .

 Homework is set weekly.
 Computer Science homework is a mix of theory and practical programming work.
 Students compete using the website codecademy.com to do independent learning in Python.
 We encourage students to read around the topic studied, and suggest YouTube videos or news articles to support.

 Students will have a theory assessment at the end of each unit.
 They will have a programming assessment every 3-4 weeks.

 Google Classroom is our primary vehicle for distributing homework and assessment tasks.

 In Creative iMedia, homework is set weekly where students will be completing written and practical work.
 In between, students will be assigned to do research on the web and read around the topic being covered.
 Students will sit for an assessment in Year 9 and a pre-public written examination (PPE) in Year 10 and/or 11.
 All students will be entered for a terminal external written examination in June of Year 11.
 The remaining assessment will be coursework based where students complete two controlled assessments moderated by the exam board, one of which will be completed in year 10.
 Students who successfully complete all units will be awarded either a Level 1 or Level 2 qualification overall.
 Grades awarded are Pass, Merit, Distinction or Distinction *.